agentlab/rdf4j-karaf-server/README.md

 #### How to check if all is working

+* If Karaf did not start properly, check that JAVA_HOME points to JDK 11 folder.
+JDK 13-14 is not supported yet https://issues.apache.org/jira/browse/KARAF-6624

 * Check if Aries Jax-RS Whiteboard is running
   * In Web Browser go to http://localhost:8181/rdf4j-server and check if it returns page with JAX-RS Whiteboard header
 * Check REST API Send request to retrieve repositories list